 Adaptation to changing circumstances is a fundamental goal of economic systems.
-This issue has long been explored in the context of markets-e.g., Arrow (1953), Debreu (1959), and Grossman (1981)-but surfaces as importantly in other settings.
+This issue was explored long ago in celebrated work on contingent claims and rational expectations in competitive markets-e.g., Arrow (1953) and Grossman (1981)-but surfaces as importantly in managed settings.
 For example, Barnard (1938: 6) argued that "The survival of an organization depends upon the maintenance of an equilibrium of complex character in a continuously fluctuating environment."
-We see Barnard's observation applying not only within firms but also to contracts and other managed transactions between them.
+And Williamson (1991: 278) went further, addressing not only activities within organizations but also managed relationships between firms, concluding that "adaptability is the central problem of economic organizations."